 Unleash the marketing potential

 It opens up a whole new territory previously untapped, using only TWO tools.

 Hair Dryer and Brush.

-(And a good set of biceps to power through those big brush blow dries in my experience)
+(And a good set of biceps to power through those big brush blow dries!)

 You could offer gift vouchers explicitly for your blow dries.
-Hershesons offer gift cards for ‘omg one free blow dry’ priced at 30 GBP, ‘3 free blow drys’ priced at 90 GBP and so on so forth.
+Hershesons offer gift cards for ‘omg one free blow dry’ priced at £35, ‘3 free blow drys’ priced at £105 and so on so forth.
 These make great gifts, instead of the specified value gift cards.
 These unique vouchers could be best sellers in your retail area, especially around the Hallmark holidays; Valentines day, Mothers day etc, something for every occasion!

-What are you waiting for?!
-If you have an existing salon and are considering diversifying and opening an additional salon, a blow dry bar could be your next venture!
+What are you waiting for?
+If you have an existing salon and are considering diversifying or opening an additional salon, a blow dry bar could be your next venture.

-Blow Drying is our bread and butter as hairdressers.
-If calibrating an old setup to make our clients day a little less stressful and boost their confidence is what we need to do it’s in our duty of care.
+Regular blow dries are our bread and butter as hairdressers.
+If calibrating an old setup to make our clients day a little less stressful and boost their confidence is what we need to do – it’s in our duty of care.
 After all, isn’t that why we became hairdressers in the first place?